project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/authtokengenerator_jslibrary.md

 refresh: function(oldAuthToken) { }
 </pre>

 ### Generate JWT With Bash
-Authtoken can be generated using the bash script too, please refer blog for this <a href="https://willhaley.com/blog/generate-jwt-with-bash/" target="_blank">https://willhaley.com/blog/generate-jwt-with-bash/</a>
+Authtoken can be generated using the bash script also, for more details refer blog for this <a href="https://willhaley.com/blog/generate-jwt-with-bash/" target="_blank">https://willhaley.com/blog/generate-jwt-with-bash/</a>

 ## How to generate authorization credentials